Expert21/osint-tool/README.md

 - **Threat Intelligence** - Gather information for security operations
 - **Journalism** - Research subjects for investigative reporting

 ---

 ## ⚠️ Legal & Ethical Considerations

+**IMPORTANT:** Hermes is designed for legitimate OSINT activities only.

+- ✅ Use only on publicly available information
+- ✅ Respect platform Terms of Service
+- ✅ Comply with local laws and regulations
+- ✅ Obtain proper authorization when required
+- ❌ Do not use for harassment or stalking
+- ❌ Do not use for unauthorized access attempts
+- ❌ Do not violate privacy laws

+**The developers are not responsible for misuse of this tool.**

+---
+---

+## ⚠️ Legal & Ethical Considerations